-IIJA and IRA invested roughly \$27 billion in water conservation.
+IIJA and IRA invested roughly \$27 billion in water conservation, including billions for drought mitigation in the Colorado River Basin.
 In doing so, the laws helped expand the efforts of popular preexisting programs like WaterSMART [28].
 First authorized in the wake of the 2007-2009 California drought, the WaterSMART Grant Program continues to be managed by USBR [29].
 The program provides competitive grants and technical assistance to state, local, and Tribal governments, in addition to non-profits and utilities, with a particular focus on drought management and mitigation projects in the West.
 The program has grown steadily overtime, with total annual program funding cresting \$600 million in FY2023 [30].